FrozenHearth/FrozenHearth/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...-->

-A passionate software engineer, I started as a fullstack intern, eventually transitioning into front-end, and have 3 years and 7 months of experience.
+A passionate software engineer, I started as a fullstack intern, eventually transitioning into front-end, and have 3 years and 8 months of experience.

 Love building beautiful and intuitive user-interfaces.

 Well versed in Javascript and its frameworks/libraries such as Angular, React, Vue, state-management libraries such as Redux and Vuex and SSR frameworks such as Nuxt.

 I'm always up for discussing anything software related.

+Currently planning to learn Next.js

 **Stuff I know:** HTML, CSS/SASS/SCSS, Javascript/Typescript, Vue, Vuex, React, Redux, Angular, Node, Express, MongoDB, mySQL & GraphQL